Company Culture | Regional Firms

 Where will I be working? | Regional Firms

-A lot of the major regional hubs for law - such as Bristol, Manchester, Birmingham and Newcastle - have their own homegrown firms, which have risen to prominence within their respective cities and opened several branches.
+A lot of the major law hubs have their own homegrown firms, which have risen to prominence within their respective cities and opened several branches.
 These firms are likely to have expertise in issues relevant to the local area, and may have been established within the community for a number of years.
-It’s a chance to be part of something expansive - similar to a national or international firm, but with a closer focus and on a smaller scale.
+It’s a chance to be part of something expansive—similar to a national or international firm, but with a closer focus and on a smaller scale.

 One of the most rewarding things about life at a regional firm is that you’ll most likely see the direct outcomes of your work, as you’ll be living and working within a community and representing the needs of its members, whether they are individuals or small businesses.